TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-7.md

    $$
 4. Since $r$ is the number of distinct left cosets of $H$ in $G$, we have $|G| = |H| \cdot r$, which implies $|H|$ divides $|G|$.

-### Corollaries of Lagrange’s Theorem
+### Corollaries of Lagrange's Theorem

-Lagrange’s Theorem provides a framework for several important corollaries in group theory.
-Let's go through the proof of each corollary derived from Lagrange’s Theorem.
+Lagrange's Theorem provides a framework for several important corollaries in group theory.
+Let's go through the proof of each corollary derived from Lagrange's Theorem.

 ---